msheikh9/adaptive-duelist-ai/README.md

 Most "adaptive AI" in games is scripted difficulty scaling.
 This one is different:

 - **Real machine learning in the game loop.** A Random Forest ensemble (Markov + sklearn) predicts your next combat commitment every tick.
-Prediction confidence drives tactical mode selection — the AI doesn't just react, it tries to anticipate.
+Prediction confidence drives tactical mode selection — the AI doesn't just react — it tries to anticipate.
 - **Full self-contained pipeline.** The same project that runs the game also handles data collection, model training, holdout evaluation, baseline snapshots, regression detection, and model promotion — all from the CLI.
+- **Deterministic by seed.** Every match is replayable.
+Replay files record per-tick checksums; a replay audit tool verifies bit-for-bit consistency.
 - **Three auditable tiers.** Swap between a random baseline (T0), Markov-only prediction (T1), and the full adaptive system (T2) at the title screen.
 Useful for isolating how much each layer contributes.
-- **Deterministic by seed.** Every match is replayable.
-Replay files record per-tick checksums; a replay audit tool verifies bit-for-bit consistency.
-- **1 033 passing tests.** Unit tests down to individual FSM transitions and stamina accumulator math.
-Integration tests covering full headless match runs, training pipelines, and API endpoints.
 - **Sub-pixel integer physics.** No floating-point position math in the simulation.
 Positions are stored as `pixels × 100`; physics is exact and reproducible.
+- **1,033 passing tests.** Unit tests down to individual FSM transitions and stamina accumulator math.
+Integration tests covering full headless match runs, training pipelines, and API endpoints.

 ---